mrucker/kpirl-kla/README.md

 1. a memory efficient version (`_mem`) that runs slower but only loads features into memory as needed
 2. a compute efficient version (`_spd`) that runs faster but loads all features into memory upfront

 Additionally, a high-level interface is defined for both [IRL](https://github.com/mrucker/kpirl-kla/blob/master/algorithms/inverse%20reinforcement%20learning/) and [RL](https://github.com/mrucker/kpirl-kla/blob/master/algorithms/reinforcement%20learning/) algorithms for seamless benchmarking.

-The can be found in the respective `/algorithms/inverse reinforcement learning/interface.md` and `/algorithms/reinforcement learning/interface.md` files.
+The interfaces are documented in the respective `/algorithms/inverse reinforcement learning/interface.md` and `/algorithms/reinforcement learning/interface.md` files.

 ## Algorithm Methods